-The Board relies upon the abrdn Group to ensure the Company's compliance with applicable law and regulations and from time to time employs external advisers to advise on specific concerns.
-The Board also reviews the Manager's compliance manual and compliance monitoring plan.
+The Board relies upon the Company Secretary and Investment Manager to ensure the Company's compliance with applicable law and regulations and from time to time employs external advisers to advise on specific concerns.
+The Board also reviews the Company's Business Risk Assessment and the Company Secretary's and Investment Manager's compliance monitoring plans.

-Operational - the Company is dependent on third parties for the provision of all systems and services (in particular, those of the abrdn Group) and any control failures and gaps in these systems and services could result in a loss or damage to the Company.
+Operational - the Company is dependent on third parties for the provision of all systems and services (in particular, those of the Investment Manager) and any control failures and gaps in these systems and services could result in a loss or damage to the Company.

 The Board monitors operational risk and as such receives internal controls and risk management reports from the Investment Manager at each Board meeting.
-It also receives assurances from all its significant service providers, as well as back to back assurance from the Manager at least annually.
+It also receives assurances from all its significant service providers, as well as back to back assurance from the Investment Manager at least annually.
 Further details of the internal controls which are in place are set out in the Directors' Report on pages 50 and 51.

-Income and dividend risk - there is a risk that the portfolio could fail to generate sufficient income to meet the level of the annual dividend, thereby drawing upon, rather than replenishing, its revenue and/or capital reserves.
+Income and dividend risk - there is a risk that the portfolio could fail to generate sufficient income to meet the level of the annual dividend, or fully recover its entitlement to overseas withholding tax, thereby drawing upon, rather than replenishing, its revenue and/or capital reserves.